ropensci-training/workshops-ubc-2014-02/01-taxonomy/taxize_usecase4.md

-## taxize use case No. 3 - Aggregate a data set to a taxonomic level
+## Aggregate a data set to a taxonomic level